Topics in Digital and Computational Demography

 Python (Anaconda) can be downloaded from the following webpage:

-There will be no final exam at the end of the course.
-Students will be graded based on completion of assignments and active participation in class.
+There will be a final exam at the end of the course.
+Students will be graded based on their performance in the exam.

 There is no tuition fee for this course.